CityOfZion/dAppTemplate_MEAN/README.md

 If you encounter any problems, try the Troubleshooting section.

 Explore `config/env/development.js` for development environment configuration options.

+*Note: development mode will sync to the testnet and production mode will sync to mainnet.
+Parallel syncronization is not currently supported.

 ### Running in Production mode
 To run your application with *production* environment configuration: